apapenheim/apapenheim.github.io/_trc/canada2019.md

 ![Conservative Party Lawn Signs]({{ site.baseurl }}/images/canada2019/CPC_coroplast2.png)

 For all of the stylistic similarity, there are some key differences.
 Between 2015 and 2019, the definition for Conservative Blue changed from Pantone 286C to the darker Pantone 541C.
+Alarmingly, this exact spot colour was already claimed by the Bloc Québécois.
 While the blue got darker, the red ribbon got lighter: Pantone 485C to Pantone 032C.
 (The tiny 11-point maple leaf in the logo, meanwhile, shifted darker from Pantone 485C to Pantone 187C, making this a three-colour sign.)
 URW’s <a href="https://fonts.adobe.com/fonts/franklin-gothic-urw" target="_blank">Franklin Gothic Heavy</a> is exchanged for Linotype’s <a href="https://www.fonts.com/font/linotype/avenir/95-black" target="_blank">Avenir</a> as the primary face, joined by a <a href="https://www.fonts.com/font/fontfont/ff-din/condensed-bold-italic" target="_blank">DIN font</a> playing secondary on the call-to-action.

 Political design in red, white, and blue is not exactly furrowing new ground.
 Of all the Canadian electoral signage, these examples are the most similar to work that would be typical of the United States.
 The re-design, however, was thoughtful.
 There are serious legibility issues with the deprecated, diagonal call-to-action ribbon which are solved through re-orientation, enlargement, and selection of a legible DIN font.
 It also evinces real consideration that the quadrilateral of the ribbon follows the form of the parallelogram enclosing the CPC logomark.
 Space is utilized judiciously, and any ground gained is used to make the candidate’s surname, already quite large in 2015, more prominent.
 Giving more space to the surname establishes a clearer hierarchy of importance and aids the viewer in recall come election day.
 It is one of the things I find most successful about Conservative placards.